How do Slot Tournaments Work?

 Bettors will usually have to pay an entry fee ranging between $25-$100 to join a slot tournament.
 Most casinos will use this entry fee to help pay for the cash prizes in the tournament, and the amounts can be big.
 For instance, if a slot tournament charges 1,000 players $100 each to enter, that's a potential $100,000 prize up for grabs.
 Even if players don't hit the top of the leaderboard, prizes can be handed out as far down as 2,000th place.
-Besides winning real money, players can still win great prizes from casinos, including:
+Besides winning at a real money casino, players can still win great prizes, including:

 - Free spins

 - No deposit bonuses